What does it mean to be a Volunteer? Why does it matter?

 This idea is the distinguishing characteristic of the University of Tennessee, and articulating it is the basis for our communications.

-Our three message pillars were drafted and refined in 2020—based on audience insights and in concert with the university’s strategic visioning process.
+Our three message pillars were drafted and refined based on audience insights and in concert with the university’s strategic visioning process.